Web copy is like Batman. How? Let me explain.

 By the time you finish reading this article, you’ll learn how to

-Imagine, people coming from a Google search, or a Facebook ad, or a social media post and converting into loyal customers of your brand.
+Can you imagine converting people from a Google search, a Facebook ad, or a social media post into brand loyalists?

 According to the six-figure copywriter Jacob Mcmillen,